Eric1015/decentral-hire-web/README.md

-# DecentralHire Web for Company
+# DecentralHire Web

-This is the UI for the DecentralHire dApps application [here](https://github.com/Eric1015/DecentralHire)
+This is the UI for the DecentralHire dApp application [here](https://github.com/Eric1015/DecentralHire)

 ### Getting Started